 Cornell is a good school with great reputation and resources.
 After finishing my undergraduate degree in human biology, health & society, I wanted to gain more insights into the field of healthcare from a different angle – healthcare technology.

-A one-year master’s program with a focus on hands-on engineering practice and design, the M.Eng. degree prepares students for a professional career in engineering or other problem-solving positions, or for further graduate study.
+Our hands-on, one-year master of engineering (M.Eng.) program focuses on engineering practice and design and prepares students for a professional career in engineering or other problem-solving positions, or for further graduate study.

-The Master of Engineering program prepares students for professional practice in the Biomedical Engineering field.
-Students will acquire a broad perspective of the biomedical engineering discipline that complements their undergraduate training in engineering or science and an in-depth knowledge of an essential professional leadership in biomedical engineering.
+The Meinig School's M.Eng. program prepares students for professional practice in the Biomedical Engineering field.
+Students acquire a broad perspective of the biomedical engineering discipline that complements their undergraduate training in engineering or science and an in-depth knowledge of an essential professional leadership in biomedical engineering.
 Graduates will be equipped to design biomedical devices and develop therapeutic strategies within the bounds of health care economics, the needs of patients and physicians, the medical device regulatory environment and the ethical standards of biomedical engineering practice.

 - Identifying, screening, and validating unmet clinical needs.